ivanceras/rust-vim-setup/VIM_Notes.md

 	<F2>			set focus on the nerd tree

 ## Rust specific commands
-	gd				go to function/struct/variable declaration of the focused item *this is equivalent to eclipse' open declaration* gD				go to declaration split open in window tab
+CTRL-x CTRL-o   activate auto rust autocompeletion (example: type in `String::` then press CTRL-x CTRL-o then select from the drop down list the appropriate functions) gd              go to function/struct/variable declaration of the focused item ( this is equivalent to eclipse' open declaration ) gD              go to declaration split open in window tab :bp             to go back to the previous edited file (very useful when following a declaration) :b <part of filename>  when you have open a lot of files, this comes in handy in showing back the previously open files

 # NERDTree specific commands